-^{} The factor was obtained from the Level Income Option Adjustment Factors for 5-Year Certain & Life Benefit Table.
-Please note that the factor of 0.4394 used in the example above is based on the participant's age and the Plan's definition of actuarial equivalence.
-For actual retirement, the factor will depend on the PPA segmented rates and the Unisex Mortality Table applicable for the Plan Year.
+The factor was obtained from the Level Income Option Adjustment Factors for 5-Year Certain & Life Benefit Table.
+Please note that the factor of 0.4602 used in the example above is based on the participant's age and the Plan's definition of actuarial equivalence in the Plan Year ending March 31, 2023.
+For actual retirement, the factor will depend on the PPA segmented rates and the Unisex Mortality Table applicable for the Plan Year in which the participant retires.